Richard Schultz

 Post-doctoral Fellow, Harvard Medical School, 1975-1978

-Research Interests:
+Research Interests

 RNAi in mouse oocytes and preimplantation embryos

 Double-strand RNA (dsRNA) mediated post-transcriptional gene silencing, also known as RNA interference (RNAi), is a powerful tool to inhibit gene expression in several experimental model systems including Arabidopsis, C. elegans, and Drosophila.
 We have shown that RNAi operates in mouse oocytes and preimplantation embryos and studies centered on the role of Dicer in oocyte development have revealed that oocytes deficient in Dicer do not undergo proper maturation and that degradation of many maternal mRNAs does not occur correctly.
-Recently we noted that in contrast to somatic cells, endogenous miRNAs in fully-grown GV oocytes poorly repressed translation of mRNA reporters whereas their RNAi-like activity was much less affected.
-In addition, reporter mRNA carrying let-7-binding sites failed to localize to P-body-like structures in oocytes.
+In contrast to somatic cells, endogenous miRNAs in fully-grown GV oocytes poorly repressed translation of mRNA reporters whereas their RNAi-like activity is much less affected.
+In addition, reporter mRNA carrying let-7-binding sites fails to localize to P-body-like structures in oocytes.
 These findings indicate that miRNA-mediated degradation of maternal mRNAs is not a robust pathway in oocytes and that the failure of Dicer-deficient oocytes to mature properly can be ascribed to failure to generate endo-siRNAs.
 Current studies are focused on deciphering the molecular mechanisms that why this pathway does not function robustly in oocytes and what pathways are involved in degradation of maternal mRNAs that initiates with the onset of oocyte maturation (see below).

 Maternal age-associated increase in incidence of aneuploidy